gordontucker/FittedSheets/README.md

     // Extends the background behind the pull bar or not
     shouldExtendBackground: true,

-    // Attempts to use intrensic heights on navigation controllers.
+    // Attempts to use intrinsic heights on navigation controllers.
 This does not work well in combination with keyboards without your code handling it.
-    setIntrensicHeightOnNavigationControllers: true,
+    setIntrinsicHeightOnNavigationControllers: true,

     // Pulls the view controller behind the safe area top, especially useful when embedding navigation controllers
     useFullScreenMode: true,